Doctors

 MRCP MRCGP DCH DFSRH PGCMEd

 Trained at Oxford University in Medicine (2009 - Hons) and Biochemistry (2005 Top 1st) - with time studying in Princeton University & The Jackson Laboratory.
 Did clinical training at some of the best hospitals in the UK - Addenbrookes, Papworth, Hammersmith & The Royal Brompton and did additional training in adult medicine (MRCP) before qualifying as GP in 2017.
-Have worked in New Zealand and throughout the UK before joining St Albans medical Centre in 2020 and as partner from 2025.
+Have worked in New Zealand and throughout the UK before joining St Albans Medical Centre in 2020 and as partner from 2025.

 Working days: Tuesday, Wednesday and Friday.